Foramen magnum

-The foramen magnum (great hole) is a large, oval-shaped opening in the occipital bone of the skull.
+The foramen magnum (Note: /fəˌreɪ.mɛn ˈmæɡ.nəm/, /fəˌreɪ.mən ˈmæɡ.nəm/ fə-RAY-mən-_-MAG-nəm; in Neo-Latin; Foramen refers to a hole, an orifice, a short passage, or an opening.) is a large, oval-shaped opening in the occipital bone of the skull.
 It is one of the several oval or circular openings (foramina) in the base of the skull.
 The spinal cord, an extension of the medulla oblongata, passes through the foramen magnum as it exits the cranial cavity.
 Apart from the transmission of the medulla oblongata and its membranes, the foramen magnum transmits the vertebral arteries, the anterior and posterior spinal arteries, the tectorial membranes and alar ligaments.
 It also transmits the accessory nerve into the skull.

-The foramen magnum is a very important feature in bipedal mammals.
-One of the attributes of a biped's foramen magnum is a forward shift of the anterior border of the cerebellar tentorium; this is caused by the shortening of the cranial base.
-Studies on the foramen magnum position have shown a connection to the functional influences of both posture and locomotion.
-The forward shift of the foramen magnum is apparent in bipedal hominins, including modern humans, Australopithecus africanus, and Paranthropus boisei.
-This common feature of bipedal hominins is the driving argument used by Michel Brunet that Sahelanthropus tchadensis was also bipedal, and may be the earliest known bipedal ape.
-The discovery of this feature has given scientists another form of identifying bipedal mammals.
+Bipedal species typically display an anteriorly placed foramen magnum to balance the head atop the vertebral column.
+In hominins, this anterior shift is uniquely coupled with increased cranial base flexion.
+Studies of foramen magnum position have shown its relationship to posture and locomotion.
+This forward placement is apparent in bipedal hominins such as modern humans, Australopithecus africanus, and Paranthropus boisei.
+This common feature of bipedal hominins is the driving argument used by the paleontologist Michel Brunet to support that Sahelanthropus tchadensis was bipedal and may be the earliest known bipedal hominin.
+The recognition of this feature has given scientists another tool for identifying bipedal mammals.